-We offer all new mothers the opportunity to schedule a free appointment with a certified lactation counselor within the first week of your baby’s life.
+We offer all new mothers the opportunity to schedule an appointment with a certified lactation counselor within the first week of your baby’s life.
 This is a great chance to ask questions and discuss any infant feeding issues.

 There are many breastfeeding benefits for both you and your baby.
 Breastfeeding can be challenging at first but we offer many breastfeeding services and resources to help you successfully breastfeed your baby.